 Caffe Ladro (QUEEN ANNE)

-In fairness to the good people at the Queen Anne location, the reason I stopped going to Caffe Ladro is because of the poorly trained barista at the new Issaquah location.
+In fairness to the good people at the Queen Anne location, I stopped going to Caffe Ladro because of the poorly trained barista at the new Issaquah location.
 Back in the spring, I got an awful espresso from them.

 Espresso Forgiveness #2 was a success.
 Although this blend isn’t my favorite, it was still good.
 Not outstanding, but good.
 I’m still afraid of the Issaquah location.